aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 9

-Here is a naive first implementation.
+Here is a naive implementation to copy over.
 Note that it is `':'` not `":"`: the first is a character, the second is a string.